-All employees, medical staff members, volunteers, students and Boards of Trustees/Directors are expected to be guided by the commitment of the organization to the highest standards of ethics and compliance.
-This policy applies to employees generally and only to the non-employees where specifically stated.
-Employees are responsible for knowing and following the Code of Conduct.
+Employees, medical staff members, volunteers, students, contractors and Boards of Trustees/Directors are expected to be guided by the commitment of the organization to the highest standards of ethics and compliance.
+Everyone is responsible for knowing and following the Code of Conduct.
 In addition, professionals must follow the ethical standards dictated by their respective professional organizations.

-All employees will sign the Standards of Behavior at time of hire and receive a copy of the Code of Conduct within 30 days of hire; Board members and physicians will receive a copy at orientation.
+Employees will sign the Code of Conduct and ICARE Standards of Behavior at time of hire; Board members and physicians will receive a copy at orientation.
 It is the responsibility of supervisors to see that staff in their areas receive adequate information and training to permit full compliance and to monitor compliance.